letaprodoit/lapdi-facepile/README.txt

 == Installation ==

-BEFORE YOU BEGIN: Requires the installation and activation of [TSP Easy Dev Latest Version](http://wordpress.org/plugins/tsp-easy-dev)
+BEFORE YOU BEGIN: Requires the installation and activation of [LAPDI Easy Dev Latest Version](http://wordpress.org/plugins/tsp-easy-dev)

 1. Upload `tsp-facepile` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. After installation, refer to the `TSP Facepile` settings page for more detailed instructions on setting up your shortcodes.
+3. After installation, refer to the `LAPDI Facepile` settings page for more detailed instructions on setting up your shortcodes.
-4. Facepile widgets can be added to the sidemenu bar by visiting `Appearance > Widgets` and dragging the `TSP Facepile` widget to your sidebar menu.
+4. Facepile widgets can be added to the sidemenu bar by visiting `Appearance > Widgets` and dragging the `LAPDI Facepile` widget to your sidebar menu.
 5. Add some widgets to the sidemenu bar, Add shortcodes to pages and posts (see Instructions)
 6. View your site
 7. Adjust your CSS for your theme , if necessary, by visiting `Appearance > Edit CSS`